hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

      * A consensus weight.
      * <p>
      * Each node SHALL have a weight of zero or more in consensus calculations.<br/>
-     * The consensus weight of a node SHALL be calculated based on the amount
-     * of HBAR staked to that node.<br/>
-     * Consensus SHALL be calculated based on agreement of greater than `2/3`
-     * of the total `weight` value of all nodes on the network.
+     * The sum of the weights of all nodes in the roster SHALL form the total weight of the system,<br/>
+     * and each node's individual weight SHALL be proportional to that sum.<br/>
      */
     uint64 weight = 2;